La guia de Cabo de Psaltis

 NEPTUNO’S on Libertad Street Click here for Facebook page

 We drove past this place several times before finally trying it out and discovered it was a jewel.
 We were not the only gringos there.
 The décor is rather Spartan but that didn’t stop several gringos from walking in after us.
 Very important—the entire menu is fish only.
 There is no beef, pork or chicken, so be sure you are ready for seafood.
-The pico de gallo was (according to Mary Ellen) the best she’s had.
+The pico de gallo was (according to Mary Ellen in 2017) the best she’s had, but it seemed to take a bit of a downturn in 2018.
 We ordered coconut shrimp and catch-of-the-day Veracruz style and were more than pleased.
 The only downside of this place was that the margaritas were only average, at best, but this is definitely a good place to check out.
 It is quiet with friendly waiters.
 Rated—4 ½ stars

 MARIA JIMENEZ on Revolucion de 1910 Click here for Trip Advisor

 This restaurant caught our eye as we roamed around looking for new places to try out.
 We went with a group of local friends and found it to be wonderful.
 Apparently it is owned by a relative of the owner of The Office, which already counts for something.
 The atmosphere is festive, the food very good and even though the prices are not necessarily in the bargain basement category, this is a nice place to eat.
-The only drawback is that it can be a bit noisy.
+The restaurant can be a bit noisy and, as of 2018, ONLY ACCEPTS CASH.
 There are mariachis who can be somewhat aggressive.
 You need only tell them you are not interested and they back off.
 Rated-- 4 stars

 BAJA CANTINA on the marina Click here for website